olivabigyo/kaltura_migration/README.md

 ## Use
  - Go to *Site Administration > Plugins > Admin tools > Kaltura migration*.
  ### Replace embeddings and video urls
- - Press the button "Search" to search the whole database for SWITCH video URLs.
+ - Press the button "Search" to search the whole database for SWITCH video URLs and also video URLs migrated with previous versions of this plugin.
  - Press the button "Test replace videos" to attempt replacing the videos from a course or from the whole site, but don't actually change the database.
+You can choose either
+   - Replace with generic javascript embedding code.
+See Dynamic Embed from [kaltura player docs](https://kaltura.github.io/kaltura-player-js/docs/embed-types.html).
+   - Replace with links filterable by the Kaltura Moodle plugin.
+It creates links similar than the ones produced by the Kaltura button in the content editor.
+These links are then converted to embedding code by the Kaltura Moodle filter.
+Note that you won't see the links in the preview but the final result since it already uses the filtering.
  - After the tests, you'll see a new button "Replace Videos".
 Click it to perform the migration of embedded and linked videos.
  ### Replace SwitchCast activities
  - Choose whether you want to